Budget-Friendly DIY Backsplash Ideas for Kitchens

 DIY wallpaper backsplash

-DIY Peel And Stick Backsplash Tile by At Home With Ashley.
-If you love the look of a marble backsplash but it's not in your backsplash, cover it with DIY peel and stick backsplash tile.
+If you love the look of a marble backsplash but it's not in your budget, cover it with DIY peel-and-stick backsplash tile.
 Ashley did it and it looks so beautiful!
+It makes her kitchen look so lux and gives it quite the upgrade while still being super budget-friendly.

 DIY renter friendly patterned backsplash

-Peel and Stick Tile Sheet Backsplash by Mama & More.
 This kitchen got a dramatic update with simple stick-on tile backsplash tile sheets over old outdated tile.
 It's a simple installation with great results.
+If you need a quick fix–this might just be the easiest answer!

 DIY peel and stick backsplash